 Department of Justice is now the Department of Communities and Justice.
 Find out more >

-If the police made the application for the AVO, then the police prosecutor will represent you at the hearing.
+If the police made the application for the Apprehended Violence Order (AVO), then the police prosecutor will represent you at the hearing.
 The police will be responsible for presenting the case to the court and making sure that witnesses attend.

 Follow any directions to prepare, file and serve written statements by yourself and any other witnesses.

 For more information, including instructions on how to prepare your statement and to see a sample statement, see Written statements and evidence.

 If you are represented by the police or a private lawyer the Court may have ordered the statements to be served on (given to) the police or your lawyer.